sidebase/nuxt-auth/docs/guide/authjs/nuxt-auth-handler.md

 - `session`: Fetch and inject additional data into the session.
 Read more [here](/guide/authjs/session-data).
 -  `jwt`: Inject or update data inside the JWT token and manage refresh and access tokens.

-You can read more on each of these callbacks, what data they provide and what return value they expect on the offical [NextAuth docs](https://next-auth.js.org/configuration/callbacks).
+You can read more on each of these callbacks, what data they provide and what return value they expect on the offical [AuthJS docs](https://authjs.dev/reference/core#callbacks).

 ## Events